 -

 Eurostar can provide assistance to passengers with special needs travelling from London to Paris, Lille or Brussels.
 If you are confined to a wheelchair, there are wheelchair spaces and wheelchair-friendly toilets on each Eurostar train.
 There are also special fares for people travelling in wheelchairs and a travelling companion.
 Electric-powered scooters can also be carried, subject to some maximum dimensions, in the baggage area on each train.
-For more information about travel with disabilities specifically on Eurostar, see www.eurostar.com.
+For more about travel with disabilities specifically on Eurostar, see www.eurostar.com.

 -

-For more information about travelling by train throughout Europe if you have a disability, see the Travelling with Disabilities page.
+For more about travelling by train throughout Europe if you have a disability, see the Travelling with Disabilities page.

 What's the journey like?